cesgarpas/cv/README.md

 Solera is a leading global provider of integrated vehicle lifecycle and fleet management software-as-a-service, data, and services.

 Worked in teams developing software for simplification of vehicles management processes.
-Started working in a team doing DevOps tasks due to the necessity of the company to migrate the architecture to a different platform using K8s and then worked acocomplishing frontend tasks.
-Afterwards I was moved into a different team to work as Backend Developer and Tech Lead, supporting technical discussions with the customer and also working in the detection of technical debt and onbording of new joiners.
+Started working in a team doing DevOps tasks due to the necessity of the company to migrate the architecture to a different platform using Kubernetes (K8s) and then worked accomplishing  frontend tasks.
+Afterwards I was moved into a different team to work as Backend Developer and Tech Lead, supporting technical discussions with the customer and also working in the detection of technical debt and onboarding of new joiners.

-**Duties performed**:
+**Duties performed:**
 - Scrum framework for project management.
-Plannings, Refinements, Reviews, Retrospectives, Quarterly plannings and dailies.
+Plannings, Refinements, Reviews, Retrospectives, Quarterly Plannings and Daily Stand-ups.
-- Atlassian tools suite used for supporting Agile process (Jira, BitBucket, Confluence).
+- Atlassian tools suite used for supporting Agile process (Jira, Bitbucket, Confluence).
 Tech debt identification and PTIs definition.
 - Microservices based backend maintenance and new features development for Android/iOS application.
 - Frontend development by following UX design and functional specification.
-- PCF to Kubernetes (K8s) migration.
+- PCF to K8s migration.
 Accomplishment of tasks related with management of K8s resources (Helm charts, deployments, ingresses...) during software development lifecycle.
-- Developed standard pipelines solution (ConcourseCI) with people from different teams for PR checking, releasing and deployment of code/services.
+- Developed standard pipelines solution (ConcourseCI) with people from different teams for pull request checking, releasing and deployment of code/services.

-**Tech stack**:
+**Tech stack:**
 - **Backend**: Spring Boot, Nodejs
 - **DB**: MongoDB, MySQL
 - **Frontend**: React.js, Redux, Enzyme.js